letsencrypt/pebble/README.md

 ## Goals

+Pebble has several top level goals:

-1. Produce a simplified testing front end
+1. Provide a simplified ACME testing front end
-2. Move rapidly to gain [ACME draft-09](https://tools.ietf.org/html/draft-ietf-acme-acme-09) experience
-3. Write "idealized" code that can be adopted back into Boulder
+1. Provide a test-bed for new and compatibility breaking ACME features
+1. Encourage ACME client best-practices
-4. Aggressively build in guardrails against non-testing usage
+1. Aggressively build in guardrails against non-testing usage

-Pebble aims to address the need for ACME clients to have an easier to use, self-contained version of Boulder to test their clients against while developing ACME-09 support.
+Pebble aims to address the need for ACME clients to have an easier to use, self-contained version of Boulder to test their clients against while developing ACME v2 support.
 Boulder is multi-process, requires heavy dependencies (MariaDB, RabbitMQ, etc), and is operationally complex to integrate with other projects.

-Where possible Pebble aims to produce code that can be used to inform the pending Boulder support for ACME-09, through contribution of code as well as design lessons learned.
-Development of Pebble is meant to be rapid, and to produce a minimum working prototype on a short schedule.
+Where possible Pebble aims to be a test-bed for new ACME protocol features that can be used to inform later Boulder support.
+Pebble provides a way for Boulder developers to test compatibility breaking changes more aggressively than is appropriate for Boulder.

 In places where the ACME specification allows customization/CA choice Pebble aims to make choices different from Boulder.
 For instance, Pebble changes the